Finally, the wedding day!

-After about an hour, Ryan and Olivia showed up at the entrance to the jamboree that buzzed with excited chatter.
-All eyes turned to the bride, dressed in a strapless cocktail dress made of silky
+An hour later, the newlyweds showed up at the entrance to a jamboree abuzz with excited chatter.
+All eyes turned to the bride, dressed in a strapless cocktail dress made of silky black fabric.
+It

-black fabric.
-It shimmered the same color of her nail polish each time the light from the low hanging chandeliers and flashes from the cameramen hit her hands.
+shimmered the same color of her nail polish each time the light from the low hanging chandeliers and flashes from the photographers hit her hands.

 Justin whispered to his son-in-law.
 “You need to welcome everyone.
 Just be brief.”